15 Cheapest Universities in Indiana for International Students

 Marian University in Indiana is a private Catholic university founded in 1851.
 It offers academic programs in different areas of study such as engineering, business, education, and sciences.
 Moreover, its location will give students an added advantage as the state is home to major companies from different industry sectors.
 Students will gain network connections, internship opportunities, and possible career growth during their studies.

-12. University of Evansville
+12. Taylor University

-13. Saint Mary’s College
+13. Franklin College

-14. Purdue University Northwest
+14. Manchester University

 Frequently Asked Questions